North American Plate

 The North American and Pacific plates are moving in different directions, and the rocks bend under the strain - up to a point.
 Earthquakes occur when the pressure to move exceeds the capacity of the rocks to resist motion.
 Intermittently, the North American/Pacific plates break free of each other, and the edges spring into a new alignment.
 As the land moves into the new alignment, everything shakes nearby in the earthquake - and buildings, highway bridges, etc. may collapse.

 Since Virginia is in the relatively-stable inner portion of a plate, Virginia does not experience the large-magnitude earthquakes that affect Los Angeles, Alaska, Haiti, Japan, Chile, or other places that are on a tectonic plate's edge.
-As noted by the Virginia Department of Mines, Minerals, and Energy:2
+As noted by the Virginia Department of Energy:2

 Earthquakes in Virginia are rare in the Coastal Plain, but are not restricted to just one region.
 Two zones in Virginia are more susceptible to earthquakes than others, and can be identified by the rivers which follow those faults.
 The James River follows the Central Virginia Seismic Zone between Charlottesville and Richmond, while the New River follows the Giles County Seismic Zone from Radford to the West Virginia border.

 potential for earthquakes are greater in Central Virginia and Southwestern Virginia

 Source: US Geological Survey (USGS) Virginia Seismic Hazard Map